-1.4 Debris and Obstacles
+1.4 Debris, Speed Bumps and Obstacles

-- 1.4.1 Speed bumps have a maximum height of 1cm.
+1.4.1 Speed bumps have a maximum height of 1 cm.
 They are white and fixed on the floor.
-They may be angled. - 1.4.2 Debris are maximum height of 3mm, and will not be fixed on the floor.
-They are small materials such as toothpicks or small wooden dowel, etc. - 1.4.3 Debris may be spread towards or adjacent to walls. - 1.4.4 Obstacles may consist of bricks, blocks, weights and other large, heavy items. - 1.4.5 An obstacle does not occupy more than one line. - 1.4.6 A Robot is expected to navigate around obstacles.
+They may be angled.

+1.4.2 Debris are maximum height of 3mm, and will not be fixed on the floor.
+They are small materials such as toothpicks or small wooden dowel, etc.

+1.4.3 Debris may be spread towards or adjacent to walls.

+1.4.4 Obstacles may consist of bricks, blocks, weights and other large, heavy items.
+Obstacles will be at least 15cm high.

+1.4.5 An obstacle does not occupy more than one line.

+1.4.6 A Robot is expected to navigate around obstacles.
+The robot may also push the obstacle but note that obstacles may be very heavy or even fixed to the floor.
 Obstacles that are moved in any way will remain where they are moved to, even if it ends up prohibiting your robot from proceeding.
-If you have any doubt on any scenario, consult at the International RCJ Community Forum (http://www.rcjcommunity.org/)